skssmd/Edge-Project/README.md

 # Transcriber

-A Python-based audio transcription tool using WhisperX.
+A Python-based audio transcription tool using Faster-Whisper.

 ## Setup Instructions